Stress-linked pairs of vertices and the generic stress matroid: The generic stress matroid

-We start by defining the dual variety and stating the reflexivity theorem along with some of its consequences.
-A good reference on this topic is \cite[Chapter 2]{fischer.piontkowski_2001}, with the caveat that the authors use the language of projective varieties, while we are working with the affine cones of such varieties.
+We start by defining the dual variety and stating the \emph{reflexivity theorem}, along with some of its consequences.
+For a general reference on this topic, see~\cite[Chapter 2]{fischer.piontkowski_2001}, with the caveat that the authors use the language of projective varieties, while we are working with the affine cones of such varieties.